 - Online Database and Web Application Builder: This new feature constitutes a major expansion of Simbla’s services and makes Simbla an attractive choice, especially if you have web development experience and are looking to create a database-fueled website with your own custom web applications.
 The database builder is based on Facebook’s Parse and allows you to specify roles for different groups of users.
 After creating the database, you can drag-and-drop widgets onto your site that will draw information from your database, letting you create your own custom website app.
 This may be beyond the purview of much of the target audience for easy low-cost website building, but it’s a fantastic feature for those looking to incorporate advanced functionality into their website.

-- Templates: Simbla gives you the choice of 77 free templates, most of which are attractive and functional and should allow you to take your business online with as little hassle as possible.
+- Templates: Simbla gives you nearly 100 templates to choose from, most of which are attractive and functional and should allow you to take your business online with as little hassle as possible.
 However, I found that although Simbla offers customers on the free plan the ability to buy individual paid templates, they do not provide you any way to actually do this or to preview the premium templates in question.
 A bit of an oversight, I should think!

 - Mobile Editor: Simbla is not operable from a mobile device and thus does not allow for mobile editing.
 As stated before, websites created through Simbla are automatically optimized for mobile phones and tablets, and you can see how your page is going to display on those devices in Preview mode.
 However, you can’t override the automatic optimization to make specific edits to the mobile look of your site.